faisaldurbaa/jarvis/README.md

 ```

 After running `python ingest.py`, you can ask JARVIS questions about your project, and it will be able to answer them based on the information you provided.

-## Project Philosophy

-The primary goal of this project was to develop a **privacy-first, local, and proactive digital assistant** that is genuinely useful in daily life.
-Unlike many existing AI assistants that rely on cloud infrastructure and often have opaque privacy policies, JARVIS was designed to operate locally, ensuring that your data remains your own.

-The core focus was on creating a secure and trustworthy assistant, free from the data privacy concerns associated with cloud-based solutions.

-Development is currently paused due to the significant hardware requirements needed to run high-quality, logically complex large language models locally.
-The project is planned to resume in the near future once the necessary hardware is acquired.

 ## Future Improvements